TL;DR:

 100% free |

-Nonprofit app with no ads, subscriptions, or paywalls |
+Nonprofit app with no ads, subscriptions, paywalls, or account requirement |

 | Balance |

-Personalized daily meditation |
+Personalized meditation with breathing support |

 Strong |